 Many of us can’t imagine going a day without our caffeine of choice—coffee, energy drinks, tea, soda, or any number of others.
 A recent study cited in this article claims that 90% of Americans ingest some form of caffeine daily in order to overcome the effects of sleep loss.
 But did you know that caffeine could also help you maintain better self-control?

 THE IMPACT SLEEP DEPRIVATION

-It’s not a cure-all solution for resisting unethical suggestions, either: The study found that well-rested individuals had much greater self-control than those who were tired, even when the sleep-deprived individuals ingested caffeine.
+Caffeine is also not a cure-all solution for resisting unethical suggestions either.
+The study found that well-rested individuals had much greater self-control than those who were tired, even when the sleep-deprived individuals ingested caffeine.
 Well-rested individuals didn’t experience the same benefits as sleep-deprived individuals who ingested caffeine, because it affected them less.
 So they were ultimately able to resist unethical behavior equally well, whether there was social pressure or not.

 However, when employees lack sleep, caffeine may give people the extra boost they need in order to get back some of the self-control they’ve lost from being exhausted.